Hot Air Balloon Safari Serengeti National Park | Serengeti Balloon Safaris | Balloon Safaris over Serengeti | Serengeti Hot Air Balloon

 Hot Air Balloon Safari Serengeti National Park: One of the most tranquil game viewing experiences has to be going on a hot air balloon safari where you float over the flat landscape which teems with wildlife, notably Wildebeest and Zebra.

-Hot air balloon rides are accessable as an activity if you are on a safari in the Serengeti National Park.
+Hot air balloon rides are accessible as an activity if you are on a safari in the Serengeti National Park.
+Add an exciting hot air balloon ride over the Serengeti to your safari!

 Our early morning balloon ride is launched at one of the three launch sites in the Serengeti.
 The central launch site is near the Seronera River, which provides the only permanent water source in the area.
 Therefore, the wildlife congregates in the valley with many resident species.